1. Create a budget.

 If you struggle with building up your fund, have extra money deducted from your paycheck so you’ll get a refund at tax time, then funnel that money into your emergency fund.
 And think of it this way: If you’re fortunate enough not to need your emergency fund, then you’ll be ahead of the game financially when your 50s arrive.

 Too many people wait to start saving for retirement until they reach middle age, which is way too late.
 Many millennials are tracking to follow suit, with two-thirds of them having saved nothing yet, despite the fact that they see retiring around age 61 as a reasonable goal.

-Experts typically recommend that young adults should open an IRA or other retirement account, and definitely should invest in their 401(k) accounts, especially when employers offer matching funds.
-In fact, many Americans in general are missing out on this financially smart benefit.
+Experts typically recommend that young adults should open an IRA or other retirement accounts, and definitely should invest in their 401(k) accounts, especially when employers offer matching funds.
+In fact, many Americans, in general, are missing out on this financially smart benefit.
 A solid rule of thumb is to put about 15 percent of your pay annually into a 401(k).

 A savings account is a smart idea; however, it’s not going to yield a big return via interest nor ferry you to early retirement.
 But if you do have money saved, then you have the option to make significant and potentially lucrative investments.

 For instance, you could buy a rental property.
 You can list your home on vacation rental sites, collect rent, pay your mortgage, stash away the remaining funds, and build some equity.
 Over time, you might even want to add a property or two to your portfolio.

 Or start your own business.
 Got an idea, passion, or golden opportunity?
 Take an entrepreneurial leap!
 Many businesses can be launched right from home on a shoestring budget.
 Put a plan together, get the word out on social media, then attend trade shows and other networking events to promote yourself and build your company.